 Film director definition

 A film director wears many hats

+What is a director's job in a film?
 Understanding the day-to-day tasks of a film director requires more than a brief definition.
-And of course, a director's tasks are altered a bit if the director in question is working in television.
-(On a series, many major decisions that inform theme and style are already in place.)
+And of course, their tasks are altered a bit if they are working in theatre or TV (on a series, many major decisions that inform theme and style are already in place).

 So here, we'll focus primarily on a film director definition.

 What does a film director do?

 A film director manages the creative aspects of the production.
 They direct the making of a film by visualizing the script while guiding the actors and technical crew to capture the vision for the screen.
 They control the film’s dramatic and artistic aspects.